 Full-Mouth Reconstruction – Newbury Park, CA

 For most people, preventive maintenance and minor restorative work are enough to keep their smiles in good shape.
 However, there are some instances wherein more serious intervention is necessary to ensure that patients can enjoy the many benefits of a functional, healthy set of teeth.
-Dr. Chaffee and the rest of our team possess the skills and knowledge to correct even complex dental issues so you can smile, speak, and eat with confidence.
+Dr. Chaffee and the rest of our team possess the skills and knowledge to correct even complex dental issues, so you can smile, speak, and eat with confidence after full-mouth reconstruction in Newbury Park, CA.

 What Is Full-Mouth Reconstruction?